 - Severance entitlements and post-exit restrictions

-Dispute resolution mechanisms play a pivotal role in addressing conflicts arising from employment separation.
 Following a voluntary or involuntary exit, parties often encounter disagreements concerning severance terms, classification of exit, or alleged wrongful termination.
-To mitigate protracted litigation, dispute resolution offers structured pathways, including negotiation, mediation options, arbitration, and litigation.
-Mediation options, in particular, provide a confidential, cost-effective, and expedient forum where neutral third parties facilitate constructive dialogue, aiming to reach mutually acceptable settlements.
+To mitigate protracted litigation, dispute resolution offers structured pathways, including negotiation, mediation, arbitration, and litigation.
+Mediation, in particular, provides a confidential, cost-effective, and expedient forum where neutral third parties facilitate constructive dialogue, aiming to reach mutually acceptable settlements.
 Arbitration serves as a binding alternative to courtroom proceedings, offering a more formal resolution while reducing procedural complexities.
 The choice of dispute resolution method frequently depends on contractual stipulations and jurisdictional mandates.
 Effective utilization of these mechanisms not only preserves professional relationships but also limits financial exposure and reputational risks for both employer and employee.
-Consequently, understanding and strategically employing dispute resolution options is essential in managing post-employment disputes within the legal framework governing voluntary and involuntary exits.
+Understanding and strategically employing dispute resolution options is essential in managing post-employment disputes within the legal framework governing voluntary and involuntary exits.